Andrew Tsao: Actor

 As an actor, he appeared stage productions and portrayed Trofimov in The Cherry Orchard directed by Libby Appel and played the role of David in the feature film Mahjong directed by Edward Yang.
 He appeared as himself in the 2009 documentary My Big Break.

 He was awarded the Center for Leadership Development's Arts Award by the City of Indianapolis, served as a grants panelist and on-site reviewer for the National Endowment for the Arts and volunteers as a media advisor for public advocacy groups, Asian voter registration initiatives and local political campaigns.

 Awards

 In 2012 he was awarded a Donald E. Peterson Endowed Fellowship for creative work at the University of Washington.
 Additionally, he was awarded the City of Indianapolis' Arts award and the Gold Special Jury prize for his short film Brightness at the 2001 Houston Worldfest film festival.

-Educator

-In addition to his directing career, Tsao was associate professor of dramatic arts at the University of Washington School of Drama for twelve years where he headed the undergraduate drama program for seven years, taught acting and directing and cinema, led summer drama study programs at the Edinburgh Festival and was the artistic director of The Drama Collective, a European theater studies creative lab in Europe.

-He founded The Studio Seattle in 2018 where a select group of students study acting and directing with him.
-Andrew currently resides on Tiger Mountain, Washington where he works as a writer, producer and fine artist.